 Beyond the domestic sphere, biogas is a valuable resource for businesses and SMEs.
 It provides them with a combination of waste management, nutrient recycling, and renewable energy services that target the ‘missing middle’: those smallholders and other SME’s that fall between microfinance and conventional commercial financing.
 In doing so, the technological, social and economic gaps between domestic and industrial biogas are bridged, and the reliance on donor funding is broken as project sustainability is guaranteed.

 Already, collaborative projects have seen agricultural communities and businesses benefit from biogas as a source of energy for agricultural processing.
-The 580 members of a coffee farming cooperative in Honduras are reaping the rewards of better collaborative processing and the reduced impact on the environment ensures their status as an environmentally responsible business.
+In Honduras, the 580 members of a coffee farming cooperative are reaping the rewards of better processing and the reduced impact on the environment ensures their status as an environmentally responsible business.